 How are we doing?

-The Tucson Metropolitan Statistical Area (MSA) generated inflation-adjusted GDP growth of 2.9% in 2017.
-That growth ranked Tucson seventh out of the 12 MSAs in the fuel gauge above, just below the Portland MSA and far below the 6.9% growth posted by the Austin MSA.
-Tucson’s growth fell just barely below the Arizona rate (3.2%) but was above the national rate (2.1%) in 2017.
-This is an improvement on Tucson’s negative or slow GDP growth (with the exception of rapid growth during 2012) since real GDP fell rapidly during the Great Recession.
-As illustrated in the fuel gauge, Tucson’s GDP growth of 2.9% was a substantial improvement over the barely positive growth posted in 2016.
+The Tucson Metropolitan Statistical Area (MSA) generated inflation-adjusted GDP growth of 3.6% in 2018.
+That growth ranked Tucson eighth out of the 12 MSAs in the fuel gauge above, just behind Denver and far below the 6.1% growth posted by Las Vegas.
+Tucson’s growth fell just barely below the Arizona rate (4.1%) but was above the national rate (2.9%) in 2018.
+This is an improvement on Tucson’s negative or slow GDP growth since the Great Recession.
+As illustrated in the fuel gauge, Tucson’s GDP growth of 3.6% was a slight decline over the 4.0% growth posted in 2017.

 GDP data is often used to illuminate the industrial structure of an MSA.
 Tucson has an unusually large share of GDP related to government activity, compared to Arizona and the nation.
 This reflects the concentration of federal civilian and military installations in the area, as well as the presence of the University of Arizona, which boosted activity in the state government sector.